In search of a hot spring, I came all the way to a reservoir in a rural town.

 There seem to be no specific rules about clothing.

-However it would be better to have bathing things in order to avoid troubles with the strict Mormon.
+However it would be better to have swimsuits in order to avoid troubles with the strict Mormon.

 The water was clear than expected; around 84 degrees F throughout a year.